Typetura/Typetura/README.md

 }
 ```

-Now that you have your keyframes set up, let’s tell typetura to use those keyframes to scale the text.
+Now that you have your keyframes set up, let’s tell Typetura to use those keyframes to scale the text.

 ```css
 h1 {